springfall2008/batpred/docs/installation-summary.md

-# Step by step guide
+# Installation summary

-Note there is a step by step guide video, see the video guides section below for a link.
+Note there are [step by step installation](video-guides.md#basic-installation) videos, see the [video guides](video-guides.md) section for those and other videos.

 Please see the sections below for how to achieve each step.
 This is just a checklist of things: